Frequently Asked Questions

 Plus, if you choose not to join or form an official Dining for Women chapter, you can still support DFW and its mission by becoming a “Friend of DFW.”
 Friends of DFW come together for special events, from birthdays to anniversaries, and raise awareness and funds to support our work.

 Another option is joining our Virtual Chapter.
-The Virtual Chapter meets once a month, online via Webex.
-Our chapter leader presents program information, interviews, a video, questions and discussion, and an opportunity to make an on-line donation.
-If you are interested in finding out more, please contact firstname.lastname@example.org.
+The Virtual Chapter meets once a month, online via WebEx.
+Our Virtual Chapter Leader presents program information, interviews, a video, questions and discussion, and an opportunity to make an on-line donation.
+If you are interested in finding out more, please contact email@example.com.
+Some people attend a Virtual Chapter meeting to find out what it's like, then go on to connect to a chapter in their area or start a new chapter.

-Our international chapter applications are temporarily on-hold as we research the legal requirements for the growing demand to expand globally.
+*Our international chapter applications and membership are temporarily on-hold as we research the legal requirements for the growing demand to expand globally.

 Contributions are voluntary, and no designated amount is expected of the members.
+Many members donate what they might have spent dining out at a restaurant.
 Donations can be made by credit card, check, automated payments, or on-line donations.
 See our “Donate” web page for more information.

 Our unique fundraising model is based on educated collective giving, in which chapters hold monthly potluck dinners and combine dining out dollars to give to a predetermined charity.
 All chapter donations are pooled every month, allowing our individual gifts to have the greatest possible impact upon the programs we fund.